tuhrig/tuhrig.github.io/_posts/2024/2024-05-01-bye-bye-bringmeister.md

 But Bringmeister did it as one of the pioneers for a long time.
 We managed to build a great web-shop, a great app and a great company behind the scenes.
 We made over 100 million euros of sales in 2023 and shipped over 20.000 orders per week.
-We build a state-of-the-art software backend fully on AWS with more than 40 microservices.
+We created a state-of-the-art software backend fully on AWS with more than 40 microservices.
 And at least for my personal development, the last six years have been a big success.

 ## Thank you